Giftbit/lightrail-stripe-java/README.md

 # Lightrail Stripe Integration Library

 Lightrail is a modern platform for digital account credits, gift cards, promotions, and points.
 (To learn more, visit [Lightrail](https://www.lightrail.com/)).
-The Lightrail Stripe integration provides a client library for developers to easily use Lightrail's features alongside [Stripe](https://stripe.com/).
+The Lightrail Stripe integration provides a client library for developers to easily use Lightrail alongside [Stripe](https://stripe.com/).
 This library is based on [Lightrail Java Client Library](https://github.com/Giftbit/lightrail-client-java).

 If you are looking for specific use cases or other languages, check out [related projects](https://github.com/Giftbit/lightrail-client-java#related-projects).
 For a complete list of all Lightrail libraries and integrations, check out the [Lightrail Integration page](https://github.com/Giftbit/Lightrail-API-Docs/blob/usecases/Integrations.md).

 ## Features ##
-- Simple order checkout which supports Lightreail gift card redemption or account credits alongside a Stripe payment.
+- Simple order checkout which supports Lightrail gift card redemption or account credits alongside a Stripe payment.

 ## Usage ##